 Regardless of whether success is achieved outright or thanks to the implementation of a tie-break rule, the winning team is awarded the Coppa Campioni d’Italia, which roughly translates as the Champions Cup of Italy.

 Whilst every team that participates in the Serie A football competition has to be considered top-flight, there is a handful of teams which are particularly noteworthy thanks to their consistently impressive performance at the highest level.
 Some of the main ones are:

-Based in Turin, Juventus has won the Serie A competition 34 times.
-Their first success was achieved in the 1930/31 season, and their most recent was in the 2017/18, which makes them the current champions.
+Juventus - Based in Turin, Juventus has won the Serie A competition 36 times.
+Their first success was achieved in the 1930/31 season, and their most recent was in the 2019/20, which makes them the current champions.

-Shares joint-second place with Internazionale for the most Serie A championship wins, having lifted the cup 18 times, most recently in 2010/11.
+A.C.
+Milan - shares joint-second place with Internazionale for the most Serie A championship wins, having lifted the cup 19 times

-This team is more formally known as Internazionale Milano, but simply as Inter Milan to most outside Italy.
-They currently have 18 Serie A wins to their credit, with their latest championship win having been secured in 2009/10.
+Inter Milan - this team is more formally known as Internazionale Milano, but simply as Inter Milan to most outside Italy.
+They currently have 19 Serie A wins to their credit, with their latest championship win having been secured in 2020/21.